Dewald1111/homelab-setup/README.md

-# Proxmox Homelab Setup
+# Homelab Setup

-This repository contains a setup script for configuring a Proxmox VE homelab environment.
+This repository provides scripts for setting up and managing a Proxmox VE homelab environment.
+It includes options for configuring Proxmox VE, managing LXC templates, deploying TurnKey appliances, and installing File Browser.

 ## Features